Tammy Hembrow Sizzles In Booty-Baring Pink Bikini That Leaves Little To The Imagination

-Tammy Hembrow wowed in a tiny bikini this week as she posed up against a wall for hot new photos.
+Tammy Hembrow wowed in a bikini this week as she posed up against a wall for hot new photos.
 The 26-year-old model posted two sizzling shots of herself in her swimwear on December 15 as she flashed her booty in the tiny two-piece.

-The first shot showed Tammy with her back to the camera as she flaunted her pert booty while looking over her right shoulder.
+The first shot showed Tammy with her back to the camera as she flaunted her pert derriere while looking over her right shoulder.
 She rocked a bright pink bikini as her tanned skin glowed.
-The top appeared to be a strapless bandeau style number that revealed her toned back and tummy.
+The top appeared to be a strapless bandeau-style number that revealed her toned back and tummy.

 She paired it with very skimpy bottoms in the same color.
-They were a thong with only a tiny piece of material to show off plenty of her derrière and twisted pieces of material over both hips that were pulled up in line with her slim waist.
+They were a thong with only a tiny piece of material to reveal plenty of her rear end and twisted pieces of material over both hips that were pulled up in line with her slim waist.

-Tammy wore her super long, blond locks in waves that cascaded down her back to her almost bare booty and blew slightly in the breeze.
+Tammy wore her super-long, blond locks in waves that cascaded down her back to her almost bare booty and which blew slightly in the breeze.
 She wore light sunglasses and accessorized with a gold bracelet as she posed in front of a white background.

 For the second snap, Tammy gave her 11.8 million followers an even better look at her curves as she pushed her hips back and leaned against the wall.

-She put both hands up, showing off a large butterfly tattoo on her left forearm, and rocked a matching pink bandana.
+She put both hands up, showing off a large butterfly tattoo on her left forearm, and rocked a matching pink bandanna.
 Tammy closed her eyes and pursed her lips as she tilted her head up slightly.

 Tammy confirmed the release of a new swim collection in the caption, while the comments section was overrun with praise.